12 Food Items Frugal People Proudly Exclude From Their Shopping List

 Image Credit: Saulich Elena/Shutterstock.

 When you buy your fruits and vegetables precut, you are paying extra for someone else’s labor.
 You are also paying for the special packaging used to hold the precut produce.
-By opting for whole produce foods you are doing your wallet a massive favor.
+Instead, buy whole produce and cut it yourself.
+You’ll be doing your wallet a massive favor.

 Single Serve Snacks